JaredTRand/CSC-450--TWITTER-BOT/README.md

 My next step after making sure that it can follow/unfollow without goofing is to automate it more.
 As in, I intend to have it follow and unfollow people every day without me needing to press the buttons to start it up.

+Ooh, and I want it to keep track of how many people it follows in a day by itself.
+As of right now I have to change the txt files manually, and boy does that get annoying.
+I might whip that up in the next few days.

 Maybe eventually I could get it to tweet by itself too.